DmitryGubanov/simple-school-agenda/README.md

 v0.30:
 App is now launchable and user can add courses with a name, course code, AND weight.
 TODO: individual course display activity.

+v0.40:
+User can now add assessments to each course and have their marks automatically calculated.
+Also, the user is able to view all of their marks as well as their CGPA (according to UofT GPA system).
+TODO: Improve UI for UserGradesDisplay activity and change method of data storage to database instead of text file.